What is xanthan gum?

 What is xanthan gum used for?

+Xanthan gum is used in food production to improve the texture, consistency and shelf-life of foods such as salad dressings, soups, sauces and baked goods.
 It is particularly useful for those with coeliac disease or non-coeliac gluten sensitivity who must follow a gluten-free diet.
-This is because gluten-free substitutes for wheat flour need additives like xanthan gum to achieve a product that resembles the texture, crumb and lightness of regular bakes.
-Xanthan gum does this by thickening and binding starches to help trap air and mimic the elastic properties of gluten.
-It is purchased in powder form and dissolves easily in water.
+This is because gluten-free substitutes for wheat flour need additives like xanthan gum to achieve a product that resembles the crumb and lightness of regular bakes.
+Xanthan gum does this by thickening and binding starches, mimicking the elastic properties of gluten.
+Xanthan gum is purchased in powder form and dissolves easily in water.

 Are there any health benefits of xanthan gum?